madeintandem/tabs/README.md

 ]
 ```

-Times for the given period in which no events occurred will be “filled in” with a zero value to make visualizations easier.
+Times for the given period in which no events occurred will be “filled in" with a zero value to make visualizations easier.

 The `Time` keys are also normalized.
 For example, in hour resolution, the minutes and seconds of the `Time` object are set to 00:00.
 Likewise for the week resolution, the day is set to the first day of the week.